LucaScheller/VFX-UsdAssetResolver/README.md

 > [!IMPORTANT]
 > This guide currently covers compiling against Houdini on Linux and Windows.
 Alternatively you can also download a pre-compiled builds on our [release page](https://github.com/LucaScheller/VFX-UsdAssetResolver/releases).
 To load the resolver, you must specify a few environment variables, see our [environment variables](https://lucascheller.github.io/VFX-UsdAssetResolver/resolvers/overview.html#environment-variables) section for more details.

+> [!IMPORTANT]
+> We also offer a quick install method for Houdini via our "Update Manager" that does the download of the compiled resolvers and environment variable setup for you.
+This is ideal if you want to get your hands dirty right away and you don't have any C++ knowledge or extensive USD developer knowledge.
+If you are a small studio, you can jump right in and play around with our "PythonResolver"/"CachedResolver" resolvers and prototype around to make it fit your production needs.
+See our [Automatic Installation](https://lucascheller.github.io/VFX-UsdAssetResolver/installation/automatic_install.html) section for more information.

 ## Feature Overview
 Asset resolvers that can be compiled via this repository:
 - **File Resolver** - A file system based resolver similar to the default resolver with support for custom mapping pairs as well as at runtime modification and refreshing.